– Train with the Best!

 Did You Know?

-The AI in logistics market is expected to grow a lot.
+The AI in the logistics market is expected to grow a lot.
 It’s going from USD 12 billion in 2023 to about USD 549 billion by 2033.
-This is a huge jump, with a growth rate of 46.7% each year.
+This is a huge jump, with a growth rate of 46.7% each year, positioning AI as a critical enabler for the future of logistics 2025.

-Artificial intelligence and data science have now become central to the long-standing problems in the supply chain, such as demand forecasting, ways to make deliveries more timely, inventory mismatches, and rising fuel costs.
-Companies who undertake advanced analytics considerably outperform their rivals.
+AI and data science are helping address long-term issues in the supply chain, such as demand forecasting, making deliveries more on time, inventory mismatches, and rising fuel costs.
+Companies that perform advanced analytics significantly outperform their competitors.

-ORION is implemented in UPS and has saved 100 million miles of delivery distances, 10 million gallons of fuel, and 100,000 metric tonnes of CO₂ in just a year.
+UPS ORION System: At the annual figure scale, it has saved a hundred million miles of delivery routes, ten million gallons of fuel, and reduced 100,000 metric tonnes of CO₂ emissions.

 AI automates work such as data entry and other tasks related to inventory management.
 In this way, errors are reduced and made faster.
 Freeing up teams from routine jobs leaves them free to identify ways to strategise on growth.